CityOfPhiladelphia/standards-docs/site-content/guidelines/content/common-usage.md

 Don’t use st, nd, rd, or th.

-When you use months with a date, only abbreviate the following months: Jan., Feb., Aug., Sept., Oct., Nov. and Dec.
+When you use months with a date, only abbreviate the following months: Jan., Feb., Aug., Sept., Oct., Nov., and Dec.

 * **Example:** The Phillies’ opening day is April 8.
 * **Example:** The first day of school will be Wednesday, Sept.
 9 this year.